xenoscopic/go-keytar/README.md

 don't provide the simple password storage API.

 This package is designed to add, get, replace, and delete passwords in the system's default keychain.
-On OS X the passwords are managed by the Keychain, on Linux they are managed by GNOME Keyring, and on Windows they are managed by Credential Vault.
+On OS X, passwords are managed by the Keychain.
+On Linux, passwords are managed by GNOME Keyring.
+On Windows, passwords are managed by Credential Vault.

 ## Status